Alluxio/alluxio/docs/File-System-API.md

 ### IO Options

-There are two different types of storage in Tachyon, natively managed storage and under storage.
+There are two different types of storage in Tachyon, Tachyon managed storage and under storage.
-Natively managed storage is the memory, SSD, and/or HDD which is allocated to Tachyon workers.
-For read and write operations, users can specify the `NativeStorageType` to fine tune the interaction with Tachyon's native storage.
+Tachyon managed storage is the memory, SSD, and/or HDD which is allocated to Tachyon workers.
+For read and write operations, users can specify the `TachyonStorageType` to fine tune the interaction with Tachyon's managed storage.
 Likewise, users can specify the `UnderStorageType` to fine tune the data operations with the under storage, such as S3, Swift, or HDFS.
-Note that read operations are affected by `NativeStorageType` (the data can be stored in more Tachyon workers) but not `UnderStorageType`.
+Note that read operations are affected by `TachyonStorageType` (the data can be stored in more Tachyon workers) but not `UnderStorageType`.

-Below is a table of commonly used `NativeStorageType` and `UnderStorageType` combinations.
+Below is a table of commonly used `TachyonStorageType` and `UnderStorageType` combinations.

 <table class="table">
-<tr><th>NativeStorageType</th><th>UnderStorageType</th><th>Read Behavior</th><th>Write Behavior</th>
+<tr><th>TachyonStorageType</th><th>UnderStorageType</th><th>Read Behavior</th><th>Write Behavior</th>
 </tr>
 <tr>
   <td>PROMOTE</td>